MozzarellaMonster/MozzarellaMonster/README.md

 - 👋 Hi, I’m @MozzarellaMonster
 - 👀 I’m interested in and have experience with Python, Java, and C++.
-I also want to learn HTML, CSS, Javascript, and Ruby.
 - 🌱 I’m currently learning Python and C++.
-- 💞️ I’m looking to collaborate on...
-I don't know really, I'm a newbie to most of this myself.
+- 💞️ I’m looking to collaborate on projects that require my level of skill and knowledge.
-- 📫 How to reach me: I can be reached on dev.to with the same username: MozzarellaMonster.
+- 📫 How to reach me: I can be reached here on GitHub or my profile on dev.to under the same username: MozzarellaMonster.

 <!---
 MozzarellaMonster/MozzarellaMonster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.